Online gambling: United States

-New Jersey Legalizes Online Sports Betting
+New Jersey legalizes online sports betting

-On November 8, 2011, New Jersey voters were asked to consider "Public Question No. 1", also known as the Sports Betting Amendment.
+On 8 November 2011, New Jersey voters were asked to consider "Public Question No. 1", also known as the Sports Betting Amendment.
 New Jersey required a majority vote to amend its state constitution.
 The result was 671,797 "Yes" (63.91%) to 379,339 "No" (36.09%).
 The voters' approval allowed the New Jersey legislature to legalize sports betting.

-New Jersey state Senator Raymond Lesniak promptly introduced the Sports Wagering Act, S3113, on November 21, 2011.
+New Jersey state Senator Raymond Lesniak promptly introduced the Sports Wagering Act, S3113, on 21 November 2011.
 The act would decriminalize sports betting in New Jersey.
-It passed the New Jersey Senate and New Jersey General Assembly on January 9, 2012.
-Governor Chris Christie signed the act into law on January 17, 2012.
+It passed the New Jersey Senate and New Jersey General Assembly on 9 January 2012.
+Governor Chris Christie signed the act into law on 17 January 2012.

-Sports Leagues Sue Governor Christie Twice
+Sports leagues sue Governor Christie Twice

-On August 7, 2012, the National Collegiate Athletic Association, NFL, NBA, NHL, and MLB sued Governor Christie in NCAA, et al. v.
+On 7 August 2012, the National Collegiate Athletic Association, National Football League, National Basketball League, National Hockey League, and Major League Baseball sued Governor Christie in NCAA, et al. v.
 Christie.
-The leagues contended that New Jersey's new Sports Wagering Law violated the Professional and Amateur Sports Protection Act of 1992 (PASPA).
+The leagues contended that New Jersey's new Sports Wagering Law violated the Professional and Amateur Sports Protection Act of 1992.

-The United States District Court for the District of New Jersey ruled for the NCAA et al. New Jersey appealed the district court's ruling to the United States Court of Appeals for the Third Circuit, who affirmed the lower court's ruling.
-New Jersey then appealed the Circuit Court's ruling to the Supreme Court of the United States, who failed to grant Certiorari.
+The United States District Court for the District of New Jersey ruled for the NCAA and its co-plaintiffs.
+New Jersey appealed the district court's ruling to the United States Court of Appeals for the Third Circuit, which affirmed the lower court's ruling.
+New Jersey then appealed the Circuit Court's ruling to the Supreme Court of the United States, which failed to grant certiorari.
 Thus, New Jersey's Sports Wagering Act was successfully enjoined from going into effect.

-New Jersey tried to legalize sports betting again on October 16, 2014, when the Senate and General Assembly passed the Sports Wagering Law.
+New Jersey tried to legalize sports betting again on 16 October 2014, when the Senate and General Assembly passed the Sports Wagering Law.
 This legislation would partially repeal laws that criminalized sports betting.
 The law permitted state-licensed casinos and racetracks to provide sports betting.
 Moreover, the state would not be involved in the licensing or regulation of sports betting itself.
-Once again, US Sports Leagues opposed the law.
+Once again, US sports leagues opposed the law.

-On October 20, 2014, the NCAA filed suit against New Jersey again in NCAA, et al. v.
+On 20 October 2014, the NCAA filed suit against New Jersey again in NCAA, et al. v.
 Christie II.
-The plaintiffs asked the court to grant a preliminary injunction against the law, arguing it was a clear violation of PASPA.
+The plaintiffs asked the court to grant a preliminary injunction against the law, arguing it was a clear violation of the Professional and Amateur Sports Protection Act.

-On November 21, 2014, the New Jersey District Court ruled for the plaintiffs, deciding that the Sports Wagering Law violated PASPA.
-Once again, Governor Christie appealed to the U.S. Third Circuit Court of Appeals, who again upheld the lower court's opinion.
+On 21 November 2014, the New Jersey District Court ruled for the plaintiffs, deciding that the Sports Wagering Law violated the Professional and Amateur Sports Protection Act.
+Once again, Governor Christie appealed to the U.S. Third Circuit Court of Appeals, which again upheld the lower court's opinion.

-PASPA Overturned
+The Professional and Amateur Sports Protection Act overturned

-On October 7, 2016, New Jersey appealed the Third Circuit Court of Appeals decision to the United States Supreme Court.
-The court granted certiorari on June 27, 2017, considering the question of whether a federal statute (PASPA) that prohibits modification or repeal of a state's law prohibiting private behavior impermissibly commandeers the power of the states.
+On 7 October 2016, New Jersey appealed the Third Circuit Court of Appeals decision to the United States Supreme Court.
+The court granted certiorari on 27 June 2017, considering the question of whether a federal statute (i.e., the Professional and Amateur Sports Protection Act) that prohibits modification or repeal of a state's law prohibiting private behavior impermissibly commandeers the power of the states.